Help us prepare our Local Place Plan.

 As Stirling Council prepare their new plan they are obliged to work with communities across the area and will have to have regard for any Local Place Plans, such as ours, which are registered with them.

-Why is it important to have a Community Gathering?
+Why did we have a Community Gathering?

-As you may be aware the Futures Group has been working on this already.
 People in Thornhill responded very fully to a questionnaire sent out by the Futures group in April 2021.
 110 households shared their concerns and set out ideas for the future.

 The chart below shows what respondents felt would make Thornhill a better place to live and thrive when they answered a village Questionnaire, April 2021.